JOHNMACKAY.NET

 Footnotes

-2. To be elaborated on in Section 4.1 The CoD as a Universal Constant. ā†©ļøŽ
+2. See Section 4.1 The CoD as a Universal Constant for further detail. ā†©ļøŽ

 License: JIML v.1